Geotab/sdk/src/new.md

 ## April (5.7.1604.x)

 * For security reasons, TLS 1.2 is being enforced on all servers.
-To fix the integration, please update to at least .NET 4.5 and use the [latest SDK dll](https://my.geotab.com/sdk/dotnet.zip).
+To fix the integration, please update to at least .NET 4.5 and use the [latest nuget package](https://www.nuget.org/packages/Geotab.Checkmate.ObjectModel/).
 For more information, please visit the [forum discussion](https://helpdesk.geotab.com/entries/108236723-TLS1-2-Upgrade-Notice).

 * Driver has a new property: viewDriversOwnDataOnly.
 When set to true, a driver gains the ability to view their own driving data.
 ** .Net users will require a dll update*